 Which fats do we need to consume on a daily basis?

 The below fats have all different effects on the body.
-It's generally recommended that unsaturated fats should make the majority of your fat intake.
-However, both saturated and unsaturated fats have their health benefits.
+It's generally recommended that unsaturated fats should make the majority of your fat intake, specifically dietary guidelines recommend us to have 10-20% of our daily fat intake from monounsaturated fats, 5-10% from polyunsaturated fats, of which omega-3 fats minimum 1%, maximum 10% of saturated fats and transfats as little as possible.

 Health benefits